-2.53 POWER DOOR OPERATORS: BI-PARTING FREIGHT DOORS AND CAR GATE
+2.46 POWER DOOR OPERATORS: BI-PARTING FREIGHT DOORS AND CAR GATE car is level with a floor.

-- A. Provide power operators for car gate and hoistway doors with // automatic open and // automatic close // button operated controls // to open and close the car and hoistway doors when the car is level with a floor.
 Microprocessor door control must have circuitry to continuously monitor and automatically adjust door operation based on velocity, position and motor current.
 Motors must have high-internal resistance, capable of withstanding high currents resulting from doors stalling without damage to the motor.
 Hoistway doors and car gate must open automatically when the car reaches floor level with the landing when a stop is made.
+Provide a timer to hold the car gates and hoistway doors open for an adjustable predetermined period up to 120 seconds.

+A. Provide door and gate operators with automatic open and // automatic // button operated // controls close the car and hoistway doors when the

-Provide a timer to hold the car gates and hoistway doors open for an adjustable predetermined period up to 120 seconds. - B. Operating speed for hoistway doors and car gate must be 30.5 cm (1 ft) per second during high-speed operation. - C. Provide re-opening devices, safety shoe and infrared sensor on the car gate that must, in the event the car gates meet an obstruction while closing, immediately stop and re-open the car gate.
+- B. Operating speed for hoistway doors and car gate must be 30.5 cm (1 ft) per second during high-speed operation. - C. Provide re-opening devices, safety shoe and infrared sensor on each car gate that must, in the event the car gates meet an obstruction while closing, immediately stop and re-open the car gate.
 Design this device and adjust it to minimize the possibility of injury to persons by the gate. - D. The hoistway door must open two-thirds of its travel before the car door or gate starts to open.
 The car gate must close two-thirds of its travel before the hoistway door starts to close. - E. Provide encoded speed control, time control or limit switches to control motors as the doors and gates approach their limits of travel in the opening and closing directions. - F. Install electric power door operators inside the hoistway rigidly supported.
 Mount electric gate operator on the car on rigid framed supported members. - G. Each door and gate must be manually operable in an emergency without disconnecting the power door operating equipment unless the car is outside the unlocking zone.